 - Update ACF to 6.4.3 everywhere (prod, preprod, clones).

-- Check rights: who can create/edit fields, import JSON, publish rich content?
+- Check rights Who can create/edit fields, import JSON, publish rich content?

-- Avoid unreliable imports: don't load groups of fields from external sources without auditing.
+- Avoid unreliable imports Don't load groups of fields from external sources without auditing.
 A good reminder.

 Recommended hardening (bonus)